sssithole/iWitness/README.md

-# iWitness
+# iWitness middle api
-The middle service for iWitness
+API that houses the bot logic